Abnormal light propagation and the underdetermination of theory by evidence in astrophysics: Foundational consequences

 Underdetermination of theory by data is often posed in the philosophy of science in a `global' manner: if two different theories make the same empirical predictions, then how is one to tell which of those theory `truly' describes reality?
 Issues of underdetermination, however, can of course also be a `local' matter:\footnote{What we mean here is essentially tracking the difference between `strong' versus `weak' underdetermination, as summarised in e.g.~\cite{Ladyman2001-LADUPO-2}.} given such-and-such empirical data/evidence, which theoretical hypotheses are compatible with that data/evidence?\footnote{In what follows, we elide some philosophical subtleties by using `data' and `evidence' interchangeably.}

 Clearly, it is this latter notion of underdetermination of theory by data which is relevant to our points in this article.
 In particular, given the possibility of abnormal wave propagation in curved spacetimes as explored in the foregoing sections of this article, there arises a novel issue of underdetermination by data \emph{vis-\`{a}-vis} the astronomical electromagnetic signals which we receive on (or around, via satellites) the Earth.
-In particular---and this in addition to the fact that the trajectories of photons are well-known to bend in light of the curvature of spacetime in general relativity---: \begin{enumerate} \item Are such signals truly propagating on null geodesics and with determinate velocity $c$? \item Are such signals in fact encoding information about non-local sources (\emph{\`{a} la} the Slepian wave)? \end{enumerate} Given that such signals are in the relevant astrophysics and cosmology communities almost invariably \emph{assumed} to propagate locally on null geodesics, there is---in light of the above---a pressing need to confront these questions.
+In particular---and this in addition to the fact that the trajectories of photons are well-known to bend in light of the curvature of spacetime in general relativity---: \begin{enumerate} \item Are the detected signals truly propagating on null geodesics and with determinate velocity $c$? \item Are the detected signals in fact encoding information about non-local sources? \end{enumerate} Given that such signals are in the relevant astrophysics and cosmology communities almost invariably \emph{assumed} to propagate locally as plane waves on null geodesics, there is---in light of the above---a pressing need to confront these questions.

 In particular, in an astrophysical context, the roughly-detected beam segments as we register them on or around the Earth seem to leave open whether they are part of standard beam originating in sources `straight ahead', or are better fitted to a model of abnormal wave propagation that is associated to a different local source (or maybe even to various sources at once).